 K. IT WILL ENRICH YOU

 Richly dwell means the Word will make you “extravagantly or abundantly rich.”
 The Word of Christ refers to the whole of Scripture.
-To the level that God’s Word saturates and controls one’s life is the degree that one will live enriched and overflowing with thankfulness to God—positively pouring those riches into the lives of others.
+To the level that God’s Word saturates and controls our life is the degree to which we will live enriched and overflowing with thankfulness to God— positively pouring those riches into the lives of others.

 L. IT WILL PROTECT YOU

-How does one live with less sin?
-The key to overcoming sin is to treasure God’s Word in one’s heart.
+How do we live with less sin?
+The key to overcoming sin is to treasure God’s Word in our heart.
 Coach John Wooden often quoted the famed 19th century American evangelist Dwight L. Moody, “Either sin will keep you from this Book, or this Book will keep you from sin.”
 This passage underscores that idea.